-- Rik assessment: Define the potential risks and ways to mitigate them. - Resources: Ensuring the necessary resources to carry out the action.
-The creation of an event action budget will be of help. - Date: Select the date(s) of your action(s). - □ Venue: Ensuring the accessibility of the location in which the action will take place. - Registrations: Decide on online or physical registration of participants. - Materials: Prepare educational and training materials (if needed). - Event suppliers: Coordinate with event suppliers (catering, equipment, etc) (if needed). - Communication: Outline a clear and targeted communication and dissemination strategy that will provide concrete measures to apply before, during and after the action takes place (posters, social media posts, website posts, etc.) - Attendance lists and Certificates. - (H. Train and prepare your team, see section 4.7) - Team members: Academic staff and students are part of the organising team. - □ Participation: You set up meetings of the organising team by ensuring all can equally participate in the discussions. - Roles and tasks: Clear tasks and roles are assigned to each team member. - University support: Confirm the support of your institution's decision makers.
+Rik assessment: Define the potential risks and ways to mitigate them.
+Resources: Ensuring the necessary resources to carry out the action.
+The creation of an event action budget will be of help. on □ Date: Select the date(s) of your action(s).
+Venue: Ensuring the accessibility of the location in which the action will tak place. œ ☐ Registrations: Decide on online or physical registration of participants.
+Materials: Prepare educational and training materials (if needed). □ Event suppliers: Coordinate with event suppliers (catering, equipment, etc) needed). (if Communication: Outline a clear and targeted communication and dissemination strategy that will provide concrete measures to apply before, during and after the action takes place (posters, social media posts, website posts, etc.) ☐ Attendance lists and Certificates. ☐ Attendance lists and Certificates.
+(H. Train and prepare your team, see section 4.7) ☐ Attendance lists and Certificates. an ☐ Attendance lists and Certificates.
+(H. Train and prepare your team, see section 4.7) ☐ Team members: Academic staff and students are part of the organising team. ☐ Participation: You set up meetings of the organising team by ensuring all cannot be a section 4.7) an □ Attendance lists and Certificates.
+(H. Train and prepare your team, see section 4.7) □ Team members: Academic staff and students are part of the organising team. □ Participation: You set up meetings of the organising team by ensuring all ca equally participate in the discussions. an ☐ Attendance lists and Certificates.
+(H. Train and prepare your team, see section 4.7) ☐ Team members: Academic staff and students are part of the organising team. ☐ Participation: You set up meetings of the organising team by ensuring all caequally participate in the discussions. ☐ Roles and tasks: Clear tasks and roles are assigned to each team member. an